 The delicious tart flavours of this fully realized hybrid Pad Thai pair perfectly with the generous lobster tail marinated with Tom Yum sauce.
 My teeth sink in, and the lobster tail lights up my tongue’s taste buds like a Christmas tree.
 The meat rolls around my mouth with the soft texture of butter with a yummy acidity and savoury aftertaste.

 My girlfriend and I looked at each other at the same time.
 We both knew there would be no leftovers to take home.

 Is this the Best Pad Thai in Toronto?

 In short, yes!
-Good food is all about artfully mixing flavors in pad thai.
+Good food is all about artfully mixing flavours in pad thai.
 And the chefs at IMM Thai Kitchen certainly know what they’re doing.
-If you want a fresh spin on Pad Thai without getting too far away from what makes it so fantastic and unforgettable, you must try the Tom Yum Lobster Pad Thai that is hands down, in my opinion, the best Pad Thai in Toronto.
+Suppose you want a fresh spin on Pad Thai without getting too far away from what makes it so fantastic and unforgettable.
+In that case, you must try the Tom Yum Lobster Pad Thai that is hands down, in my opinion, the best Pad Thai in Toronto.

-And if you prefer to stick to traditional Pad Thai, you’ll certainly appreciate the “Famous Pad Thai” for its classic, rich flavors as well as its impeccable presentation.
+And suppose you prefer to stick to traditional Pad Thai.
+In that case, you’ll certainly appreciate the “Famous Pad Thai” for its classic, rich flavours, as well as its impeccable presentation.